 - car crashes are the top cause of death/injury for ages 5-34 (CDC)

-- polluted air creates massive health issues
+- polluted air creates respiratory health issues and cancer

 - vehicles consume large amounts of valuable public space